Part of a series of articles titled Park Air Profiles.

 At ground level, ozone is harmful to human health and the environment.
 Ground-level ozone does not come directly from smokestacks or vehicles, but instead is formed when other pollutants, mainly nitrogen oxides and volatile organic compounds, react in the presence of sunlight.
 Joshua Tree NP experiences high ozone concentrations, with peak levels and cumulative doses that are some of the highest in the NPS.

 Especially during the summer months, ozone levels in the park frequently exceed the National Ambient Air Quality Standards set by the U.S. Environmental Protection Agency to protect public health.
+Between 2013 and 2022, ozone levels in the park exceeded EPA standards on more than 30 days each year (ARD Conditions and Trends).
 Ozone is a respiratory irritant, causing coughing, sinus inflammation, chest pains, scratchy throat, lung damage, and reduced immune system functions.
 Children, the elderly, people with existing health problems, and active adults are most vulnerable.
 When ozone levels exceed, or are predicted to exceed, health standards, Joshua Tree NP staff post health advisories cautioning visitors of the potential health risks associated with exposures to elevated levels.

 Visit the NPS air quality conditions and trends website for park-specific ozone information.
 Joshua Tree NP has been monitoring ozone since 1993.
-Check out the live ozone and meteorology data from Joshua Tree NP and explore air monitoring »
+Check out the live ozone and meteorology data for Joshua Tree National Park.

 Explore Other Park Air Profiles